Flotomate/product_docs/source/admin/admin-user-management/manage-requester.rst

 delivering IT services to Requestors.
 So it is important to manage their information in the product.

-Flotomate allows you to add Requestors individually and bulk upload through LDAP server synchronization.
+Motadata allows you to add Requestors individually and bulk upload through LDAP server synchronization.
 Once uploaded, you can manage them from the Admin section.